Mattytomo365/Mattytomo365/README.md

 ### Current Projects and Learning Goals

 I am currently planning a full stack React & .NET web application project which leverages an integrated machine learning model to predict the sales of a given week in the hospitality industry, restaurants specifically.
 A multitude of factors will be taken into account in order to achive the best accuracy.
 This application is also in discussion for potential real-world deployment into a local restaurant in exchange for utilisng their data.
-The application will take two forms once developed, a version specific to the project's stakeholders, based around their data.
-Then a more generic version which will utilise mock data, this will be handed into my university.
+Please refer to my `ML-Restaurant-Forecasting-System` for further details.

 I'm currently in the deployment stage of a Student Planner application which makes changes to a user's Google Calender through leveraging the Google Calendar API, allowing me to apply my knowledge of APIs and their usage in different contexts.
 This application is currently being verified with Google.
 Please refer to my `Student-Planner` repository for further details.

+Alongside my projects, I regularly tackle Leetcode challenges to maintain & improve my coding proficiency across my strongest programming languages.
+You can find my profile [here](https://leetcode.com/u/Mattytomo365/).

-Gaining industry experience is also really important to me, I am currently completing a placement with HARTS (Hospital Arts, Liverpool) as a Junior Business Systems Developer.
-As part of this placement I am developing a database management application to reduce the administrative workload for members of staff, please refer to my `Database-Management-System` for more details.
+Gaining industry experience is also really important to me, I have recently completed a placement with HARTS (Hospital Arts, Liverpool) as a Junior Business Systems Developer.
+I developed a database management desktop application during this time to reduce the administrative workload for members of staff, please refer to my `Database-Management-System` for more details.

 ## GitHub Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Mattytomo365&layout=compact)